June 5, 2023

 “This is our data from last year,” she says, pointing to the bar graphs.
 “It’s all of our bills.
 I enter every piece of data, what kind of emission it is, where it's coming from, what we're using, and then this graph shows me, for a certain period of time, what emissions were.”

-When this is built out, she says, they’ll have real time emission data that shows if a certain system — say a particular chairlift or snowmaking system — is using more energy.
+When this is built out, she says, they’ll have real-time emission data that shows whether a certain system—say, a particular chairlift or snowmaking system—is using more energy.

 “That way,” Fonte says, “we can address it.”